Location: Siek Campus Center, room 230

 The CAE promotes group study and collaboration.
 It is generally recognized that people can accomplish more by sharing their skills and resources than by working alone.
 The CAE provides an environment that allows students to create study groups based on their needs and a location where they can regularly meet to discuss shared fields of study.

-Veteran Mentors are peers who understand the unique situation of transitioning from the service to being a student.
+Veteran Peer Mentors, available in the Center for Academic Engagement (CAE), understand the unique situation of transitioning from the service to being a student.
 They are here to speak with you about your military service, help build camaraderie among veterans on campus and share information about the services available to students.
-To speak with a Veteran Mentor, visit the CAE or contact Academic Coach/Site Supervisor Jessica Gilbert at email@example.com or (518) 629-7609.
+For questions, or to speak with a Veteran Peer Mentor, please visit the CAE, call us at (518)629-7550, or email us at email@example.com.

 - Graduation, Achievement and Placement (GAP) Program